christianschmitz/play123/README.md

 Synopsis
 --------
-Wrapper around the *mpg123* mp3-playing utility, which can be easily coupled to custom key-bindings.
-Handles pause/play, seeking and volume.
-The filesystem acts as the music library manager.
+Wrapper around the **mpg123** mp3-playing utility, which makes it easier to couple it to custom key-bindings.
+Handles file loading, pause/play, seeking and volume.
+The filesystem should then act as the music library manager.

 Usage
 -----